MiquelNasarre/FourierS2/README.md

 This picture shows the progression from the icosahedron, or depth zero, to the icosphere of depth $4$.

 The program however represents the sphere as the icosphere of depth $6$, with $81920$ faces, $122880$ aristas and $40962$ vertexs.
-Once the fisrt creation of a _FourierSurface_ is called on the application, it generates all the points and triangles that it will be using as
+Once the first creation of a _FourierSurface_ is called on the application, it generates all the points and triangles that it will be using as
 $\mathbb{S}^2$ for the rest of its runtime.
-Also these are the vertexs where the dataset of all the Spherical Harmonic values is generated.
+Also, those are the vertexs where the dataset of all the Spherical Harmonic values is generated.

 ### Computation of the Spherical Harmonics